Macedon Ranges Short Walks

 Check out our cool Camels, Llamas and Parmas itinerary for a great hiking itinerary!

-If you’re after a challenging full-day hike, check out the Macedon Ranges Walking Trail, a 30km circuit linking Camels Hump and Mount Towrong with the mountain villages of Mount Macedon and Macedon.
+However, if you’re after a challenging full-day hike, wny not tackle the 30km trail in one go?
+The Macedon Ranges Walking Trail links Camels Hump and Mount Towrong with the mountain villages of Mount Macedon and Macedon.
+Stock up at the Mt Macedon Trading Post Cafe in advance on supplies to keep you going

 See the Macedon Regional Park Trail Map for a full list of all walks in the area.